-We would like to dedicate this page to young people who are concerned about someone who has Alzheimer's disease or a serious memory problem.
-As a start, we encourage you to learn about books, resources and the various initiatives that bring young people together to raise awareness and support for this serious problem.
+This page is dedicated to young people who are concerned about someone who has Alzheimer's disease or another serious memory problem.
+We encourage you to learn about Alzheimer’s disease through books, resources, and the various initiatives that bring young people together to raise awareness and support for these conditions.

 Helpful Guides & Books